- Directors: Clyde Geronimi, Hamilton Luske, and Wolfgang Reitherman

 - Where to Watch: Stream with subscription on Disney Plus, buy or rent on Amazon Video, YouTube, or Apple TV

 The big movie release of this Memorial Day weekend is Cruella, starring Emma Stone, the latest fairly lame attempt by Disney to recycle old properties.
-I have no particular intention of seeing it, though I am skeptical of any movie that attempts to make sympathetic a character whose primary trait is puppy murder.
+I have no particular intention of seeing it, and I am skeptical of any movie that attempts to make sympathetic a character whose primary trait is puppy murder.
 I did enjoy the review of the movie in National Review, which I promise is the only time I will ever quote that publication in this space.
 It includes the following lines: “Cruella, a prequel/spinoff/origin story that ends where the original movie began, takes a somewhat different tack.
 It’s a tacky tack, and to be more specific, it’s a TikTok tacky tack, designed by hacks.”

 That Cruella De Vil is likely to be the part of the original One Hundred and One Dalmatians movie people most remember is interesting, given that I’m honestly not sure she has ten total minutes of screentime and she mostly just yells “Imbeciles!” at her lackeys a bunch of times.
 Yet the original animated film is in fact important to movie history outside of the actual movie, a cute, fairly weightless bit of English-tinged mid-century escapism.
 Walt Disney was at peak crotchety old age, just prior to allegedly being cryogenically frozen in Cinderella’s Castle, and as hard as it might be to believe today, the Disney Studio was in financial trouble.
 The last several animated movies had lost money, and an embittered Disney was reported to be considering closing it down.
 But then One Hundred and One Dalmatians became a massive hit, the highest-grossing animated movie ever up to this time (it still is, adjusted for inflation), and set Disney on the path to becoming the world-bestriding entertainment behemoth it is today.